|Title:||Assistant Coach - Defensive Line|

 |Recruits:||Recruiting Areas: Arkansas, New Mexico, Oklahoma, Texas|

-Michael Horan enters his ninth season as an assistant coach for Harvard football in 2017.
-Horan is in his sixth season in the top position with the defensive line after serving for three years as assistant defensive line coach.
+Michael Horan enters his 10th season as an assistant coach for Harvard football in 2018.
+Horan is in his seventh season in the top position with the defensive line after serving for three years as assistant defensive line coach.

 He recruits student-athletes in the southwest United States, including Texas and Oklahoma.